Nasdneb/RepPointsServer/specification/spec.md

-Fair Collaboration
+#Fair Collaboration

-components specification
+##Components specification

 describe central bank account
 - should accumulate all income
 - should pay user revenue according to reputation points

 describe user
 - should have reputation points